 Euphorbia Flanaganii might not be a great present for someone with young children or pets.

 There are loads of accessories for succulent lovers out there, especially in online shops.
-With sites like Amazon or Ebay, you can also check the reviews and see what other people are saying.
+With sites like Amazon, Ebay or Etsy, you can also check the reviews and see what other people are saying.

-Then there are cushions, dishes, tablecloths, backpacks, wallets, mouse pads and much more.
-All you need to do is type ‘succulent accessories for sale’ into your browser and you’ll be guaranteed to buy something for yourself as well 🙂 (I couldn’t help myself and bought the cactus dress and the wallet while researching 🙂
+All you need to do is type ‘succulent accessories for sale’ into your browser and you’ll be guaranteed to buy something for yourself as well.
+I couldn’t help myself and bought a cactus dress and wallet while researching.